Realiserad/ejbca-validator-framework/README.md

 Click on **Test Command** to test the validator and click on **Save**.

 ![External Command Certificate Validator Configuration](https://image.ibb.co/gAYNoJ/screenshot3.png "Configuration of an External Command Certificate Validator for hostname validation")

+## Enable the validator in your CA
+Navigate to ``Certification Authorities``, select your CA in the list of CAs and click **Edit**.

+Select **Hostname Validator** in the **Other data -> Validators** section and click **Save**.

+# Configure logging
+Log4j is used for logging.
+The logging configuration provided in the repository logs on DEBUG level to stdout.
+If you want to customise logging, you can edit the file `log4j2.xml` located in `src/main/resources`.

+Here is an example of what the default log output looks like:
+>